-In Cuba our occupancy will cease in about two months' time; the Cubans have in orderly manner elected their ow: governmental authorities, and the island will be turned over to them.
-Our occu pation on this occasion has lasted a lit tle over two years, and Cuba has thriv hope and one desire is that the peopl-
+In Cuba our occupancy will cease in about two months' time; the Cubani have in orderly manner elected their own governmental authorities, and the island will be turned over to them.
+Our occupation on this occasion has lasted a lit tle over two years, and Cuba has thriven and prospered under it.
+Our earnes hope and one desire is that the people of the island shall now govern themselves with justice, so that peace and order may be secure.

 Japanese Exposition.
 The Japanese government has postponed until 1917 the date of the great international exposition, the action being taken so as to insure ample time in which to prepare to make the exposition all that it should be made.
-American commissioners have visited Japan and the postponement will merely give ampler opportunity for America to be represented at the exposition Not since the first international exposition has there been one of greater importance than this will be, marking. as it does, the fiftieth anniversary of the ascension to the throne of the emperor of Japan.
-The extraordinary leap to the foremost place among the nations of the world made by Japan during this half century is something unparalleled in all previous history I take this opportunity publicly to state my appreciation of the way in which in Japan, in Australia, in New Zealand, and in all the states of South America, the battle fleet has been received on its practice voyage around the world.
+The American commissioners have visited Japan and the postponement will merely give ampler opportunity for America to be represented at the exposition Not since the first international exposition has there been one of greater importance than this will be, marking as it does, the fiftieth anniversary of the ascension to the throne of the emperor of Japan.
+The extraordinary eap to the foremost place among the nations of the world made by Japan during this half century is something unparalleled in all previous history I take this opportunity publicly to state my appreciation of the way in which in Japan, in Australia, in New Zealand, and in all the states of South America, the battle fleet has been received on its practice voyage around the world.
 The American government can not too strongly express its appreciation of the abounding and generous hospitality shown our ships in every port they visited.